To the student

 There are many ways to approach the study of computer science.

 In many ways, learning a programming language is like learning a natural language.
-You first need to understand the basic syntax and grammatical rules for constructs such as conditions or loops.
-Then you need to practice writing code regularly, working on and strugling with exercises.
+You first need to understand the basic syntax and grammatical rules.
+Then you need to practice by writing code, and especially working on and struggling with exercises.

 Computer science also involves a lot of mathematical thinking: the rules of boolean logic, binary encoding of numbers, estimating time complexity of algorithms, and more.
 In some areas of computer science such as computer graphics or artificial intelligence, it is very helpful to have an understanding of linear algebra (vectors and matrices).

-Building software is very much an engineering activity.
-A standard engineering practice is to follow a design-build-evaluate cycle, where you iteratively refine your solution.
-As software projects grow larger, you need to pay more attention to the design of the software, using modularization and abstraction to control the complexity of the project.
+Building software is also very much an engineering activity.
+A standard engineering practice that is also used in software development is to follow a design-build-evaluate cycle, where you iteratively refine your solution, each time improving its performance at solving your problem.
+As software projects grow larger, you also need to pay more attention to the large-scale design of the software, using modularization and abstraction to control the complexity of the project.

-Coding can also be a creative activity, much like other artistic activities.
-Artists use code to create visual art, electronic music, video special effects, and interactive immersive experiences.
-Coding is a superpower that lets the artist create things she could not have created otherwise.
+Coding is a creative activity in itself, but it can also be applied to artistic activities in the visual and performing arts.
+Artists write code to create visual art, electronic music, video special effects, and interactive immersive experiences.
+Code is a tool that lets the artist create things she could not have created otherwise.

-Coding is a skill that improves with practice, where practice means “writing and testing and debugging code”.
+Writing code is a skill that progresses with practice, where practice means “writing and testing and debugging code”.
 Sometimes the practice will not be fun, just as strength conditioning is not always fun for athletes.
-You might be tempted to complete a coding exercise by copying a solution, or by using AI-generated code.
-But this would be like an athlete instructing a robot to lift their weights for them.
+As a student with other time commitments, you might be tempted to complete a coding exercise by copying a solution, or by using AI-generated code.
+You could also instruct a robot to lift weights for you in a gym, but this will not make you a better athlete.

 What is an expert?